ThalesGroup/CipherTrust_Application_Protection/database/databricks/TEST_RUNBOOK.md

 - the driver prints the configured `UDF_CONFIG_VOLUME_PATH`
 - Java UDF registration succeeds without class-not-found errors
-- the row-level temp reveal view returns data for the current Databricks user
+- the row-level temp reveal views return data for the current Databricks user
 - the arrays table contains batched arrays grouped by `batch_id`
-- the bulk reveal temp view returns decrypted or masked arrays as expected
+- the bulk reveal views return decrypted or masked arrays as expected
-- the final flat temp view reconstructs row-shaped output from the arrays
+- the final flat views reconstruct row-shaped output from the arrays
 - source row count and final flat row count match

 ## 15. Data type note for Java UDF testing

 The Java UDF adapters accept string inputs, so numeric columns are commonly cast to `STRING` at the UDF boundary.

+This is part of the recommended **cast-back pattern**:

+- keep the original business table in natural numeric types
+- store protected numeric values in a staging/protected table as `STRING`
+- reveal from that protected table
+- cast the revealed plaintext back to the original numeric type in the reveal view

 Important: